Somoza family

-The Somoza family (Familia Somoza) is a former political family that ruled Nicaragua for forty-three years from 1936 to 1979.
-Their family dictatorship was founded by Anastasio Somoza García and was continued by his two sons Luis Somoza Debayle and Anastasio Somoza Debayle.
-Anastasio Somoza García was the President of Nicaragua from 1937 until 1956.
-He was succeeded by his eldest son, Luis Somoza Debayle, who held the presidency from 1957 to 1963.
-The youngest Somoza son, Anastasio Somoza Debayle, held two presidential terms: 1967-1972 and 1974-1979.
-Although the Somozas did not hold the presidency for the full forty-three years, they continued to rule through puppet presidents and their control of the National Guard.
+The Somoza family (Familia Somoza) is a political family which ruled Nicaragua under a dictatorship over a period of forty-three years, from 1936 to 1979.
+Founder, Anastasio Somoza García – who served as the President of Nicaragua from 1937 until 1956 – was succeeded by his two sons; the eldest, Luis Somoza Debayle from 1957 to 1963, and youngest, Anastasio Somoza Debayle, serving for two presidential terms between 1967–1972 and 1974–1979.
+Although the Somozas did not hold the presidency for the full forty-three years, their political influence was continuously exacted via the installation of puppet presidents and ongoing control of the National Guard.

-While the Somoza family made advancements towards modernising Nicaragua, their rule was still characterised by repression and inequality.
-Over four decades, the Somoza family accumulated wealth through corporate bribes, land grabbing and foreign aid siphoning.
-The family was supported by the United States and the leadership styles of each Somoza president differed.
+While the Somoza family moved towards modernizing Nicaragua, their rule featured repression and inequality.
+Over four decades, the Somoza family accumulated wealth through corporate bribes, land-grabbing and foreign-aid siphoning.
+The family received support from the government of the United States, and the leadership styles of each Somoza president was different from one another.